 This article on Does Value Investing Still Work was written by Josh Klein.
 Josh is a private investor and a commercial real estate analyst from New York City.
 He combines balance sheet health with operational efficiency in his personal account.
-Article image (Creative Commons) by 3dman_eu, edited by The Broken Leg.
+Article image (Creative Commons) by 3dman_eu, edited by Broken Leg Investing.

 Are Graham and Dodd’s strategies, philosophies, and practices outdated?
 In the age of nearly unlimited information at the push of a button, is there truly any way to beat the street?
 Does technology make value investing a zero-sum game?
 These questions – amongst others – have slowly surfaced as technology continues to push boundaries and achieve the impossible.
 However, value investing is not dead.
 Don’t believe?
 Read along to find out why.